AbhishekSharmaIE/courier-delivery-system/GITHUB_SETUP.md

 ## 📝 Notes

 - All sensitive data is protected by `.gitignore`
-- CI/CD pipelines are dummy/example workflows
+- CI/CD pipelines include test deployment workflows
 - GitHub Pages will host the static UI
 - CodeQL will analyze code for security issues automatically